guitargeek/root-tutorial-hasco-2022/README.md

 1. The **fit function**.
 Is the peak really just a Gaussian?
 What are the underlying physics processes?
 Maybe thinking about this could help to find a better fittng function
 2. The **object selection**.
 Many of the selected electrons are not actually from the Z boson: they are "fake" electrons in the detector from background noise, resulting in the exponential background in the mass spectrum.
 Can you improve the electron selection in the analysis to suppress this background?
 3. The **event selection** (*warning, very difficult!*).
 In the initial analysis, selected only events with exactly two reconstructed electrons.
 However, there are many good events that you lose like that, as you can also have true Z boson events with more reconstructed electrons (mostly fake electrons)!
 Can you improve the event selection to recover such cases?
+4. The **fit diagnostics**.
+Can you add a bottom panel to the plot that shows the difference between the fit model and data in each bin, divided by the statistical uncertainty of the data?

+For this last exercise, there is not solution available, as this is a more difficult bonus exercise.